workato/custom_connector_docs/README.md

   - Example: Add line items in QuickBooks for each opportunity item in Salesforce
 4. **Stop**
   - Allows users to terminate a run of the recipe (a job).
 This is useful if you wish to stop performing any actions if a certain condition is met.
   - Optionally, you can define an error for this action.
 What this does is let you generate exceptions in certain scenarios.
-These jobs that stops with errors will show up in job history as errors
+Jobs that stop with errors will show up in job history as errors.

 ## Adapter